Poems not yet published

 Half weigh

 Headed home, almost beat.
-Hungry,
+Hungry

-drifty, holding love close.
-Stop for fish,
+drifty, love held tight.
+Stop for fish

-scale out of whack.
-Real steal —
+scale out of whack — real deal

-eyes, sea green.
-Back on road,
+belly, white.
+Back on road, dream

-dream the feast — warm meat,
+the feast — meat, tender, pink.

-tender, pink.
-No worry about the bone,
+No worry about the bones

 perfect meal about to unfold.